alexfigliolia/metrics-queue-react/README.md

 // This will execute all event listeners on "example-metric"
 ```

 as soon as it mounts.
-It will also automatically events on the correct plugin without you having to specify `"your-plugin-name"` as a prop.
+It will also automatically emit events on the correct plugin without you having to specify `"your-plugin-name"` as a prop.

 ## Contributing